 1. Hot Reload for Smooth Development Process

 Flutter lets you make any changes in the source code and populate the Dart Virtual Machine (VM) with the new version of code without having to stop it and reload the entire code.
-The Flutter hot reload results in a significantly faster app development experience and shortened lead time.
+The Flutter hot reloading results in a significantly faster app development experience and shortened lead time.

 2. Single Codebase for Multiple Platforms